Leslie Futral, Director of Hospital Engagement and Strategy on Influential Women

 Leslie holds a Bachelor of Science in Nutrition from Northern Arizona University.
 She is known for her collaborative leadership style and her commitment to aligning hospitals, clinicians, and stakeholders around a shared mission of improving patient outcomes.
 Driven by purpose and long-term impact, she continues to focus on building sustainable healthcare systems that support donation, education, and compassionate care for patients and families.

-I would advise young women entering my industry to work hard, stay committed to continuous growth, and actively pursue new opportunities that challenge and develop their skills.
+I would advise young people entering my industry to stay focused on the mission and supporting hospitals, families and recipients.
+Be committed to continuous growth, and actively pursue new opportunities that challenge and develop their skills.

 The biggest challenge in my field right now is the rapid pace of change, particularly with the introduction and integration of artificial intelligence.
 Healthcare is evolving quickly, and adapting to these technological advancements while maintaining quality and consistency in care is a significant ongoing challenge.